acli/sfizz/README.md

 There is actually many things anyone can do, programming-related or music-related.
-Please check out the [CONTRIBUTING] document for information about filing bug reports or feature requests, and helping the development of sfizz
+Please check out the [CONTRIBUTING] document for information about filing bug reports or feature requests, and helping the development of sfizz.

 ## Donating to sfizz